-Holistic Educators Saturday Meetings in Toronto 2016-2017
+Holistic Educators Saturday Meetings at OISE in Toronto 2018-2019

 The Holistic Educator’s Group meets Saturday mornings from 10am - 12 noon approximately every two months from September through April.
 The meetings are open to all who may be interested in holistic teaching and learning and are not exclusively for those who are associated with studies at OISE/UT.
 We have a number of captivating workshop leaders each year who join us to lead the sessions which tend to be interactive and participatory.
 Meetings also provide an opportunity to network with those who have common interests.
 There is no need to register in advance and there is no charge to attend the workshops.
 Please invite others who may be interested in our meetings.